 We are thrilled to present some of the most innovative and necessary poets of our time at Split This Rock Poetry Festival 2018.
 Below are the brilliant poets who will feature at Split This Rock Poetry Festival.
 Visit the blog, Blog This Rock, to learn more about the poets through the Featured Poet Interview Series.

 Elizabeth Acevedo was born and raised in New York City and her poetry is infused with Dominican bolero and her beloved city’s tough grit.
 She holds an MFA in Creative Writing from the University of Maryland.
 Acevedo is a National Slam Champion and has performed for over 14 years at such nationally and internationally renowned venues as The Lincoln Center, Madison Square Garden, the Kennedy Center for the Performing Arts, South Africa’s State Theatre, The Bozar in Brussels, and the National Library of Kosovo.
 She is also well known for poetry videos, which have gone viral and been picked up by PBS, Latina Magazine, and Cosmopolitan.
 Her poems have been published or are forthcoming in Puerto Del Sol, Callaloo, Poet Lore, The Notre Dame Review, and others.
 Acevedo is a Cave Canem Fellow, CantoMundo Fellow, and participant of the Callaloo Writer's Workshop.
-She is the author of Beastgirl & Other Origin Myths (YesYes Books, 2016) and her debut novel, The Poet X (HarperCollins) will be published in 2018.
+She is the author of Beastgirl & Other Origin Myths (YesYes Books, 2016) and her debut novel, The Poet X (HarperCollins) was recently released to rave reviews.
 She served as coach of Split This Rock's DC Youth Slam Team from 2013 to 2015.
 Learn more at her website.
 Photo by Stephanie Ifendu.